NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

-In general, the larger and more complex a framework is, the harder it becomes to navigate and extract the best performance; configuration options that are enabled by "default" from the framework side can sometimes slow down compilation time without the developer being any the wiser.
+In general, the larger and more complex a framework is, the harder it becomes to navigate and extract the best performance; configuration options that are enabled by "default" from the framework side can sometimes slow down compilation without the developer being any the wiser.
 Sometimes only `a few small`_ adjustments can increase performance.
 Likewise, a minimalistic framework that is designed around one specific kind of model can sometimes offer significant performance-improvement opportunities by lowering overhead.